Birth Mother Stories

 We have an open adoption arrangement.
 The adoptive family is picture-happy and I get tons of pictures of him every six months and I get to see him grow.
 When I see those pictures, it reminds me of why I made an adoption plan and that I did a good thing.”

 “When I found out I was pregnant as a 16-year old high school sophomore, I panicked.
 I was so scared more than anything; I didn’t know what to do.
 I thought about abortion, but for me, it wasn’t something I could do.
 My mom talked with me about my future goals and how a baby would fit into that life.

-I reached out to Adoption Choices in Las Vegas and was immediately put at ease by Jo, McLaughlin, the Director of Social Services.
-Jo was very down to earth, very open about what would happen and how it would happen.
-She lightened the mood and did her best to make us feel comfortable; never pressured.
+I reached out Adoption Choices in Las Vegas.
+The agency was very open about what would happen and how it would happen.
+They lightened the mood and did their best to make us feel comfortable; never pressured.
 The agency made sure that I received every resource necessary for a healthy pregnancy.
 They reimbursed my existing medical bills and handled all future expenses which allowed me to continue to see the doctor I had chosen.
 I also received additional funds to help with groceries and maternity clothes, and an open offer to receive counseling services.

 Adoption Choices gave me five (5) profiles to review and I finally chose a family who worked in photography and painting.
 I wanted a more artistic family because I’ve always loved art and wanted my child to grow up around that environment.

 I was embarrassed by the ’16 and pregnant’ stereotype and worried that the adoptive family would look down on me at the initial visit.
 Instead the family asked if they could greet me with a hug and kept saying that they couldn’t thank me enough.